RinGKe/CLI_10000_Dice_Game/README.md

 Description

-This is a simple CLI recreation of a game my family created and likes to play called 10,000.
+This is a simple CLI recreation based off of a game my family created and likes to play called 10,000.
 Originaly played with dice, you take turns rolling to score points.
 The first to reach 10,000 points wins.
 Not rolling specific numbers can result in a bust where you lose all of the points gained during that turn.
 This version is you against a CPU player.

 Rules

-- Need to roll at least 1,000 points in one turn to get on the board
+- Need to roll at least 500 points to keep rolling score
-- Have to roll and keep at least a '1', a '5', or 'combo' to keep rolling
+- Have to keep at least one scoring die or combo ('1', a '5', or 'combo') to keep rolling
 - Not rolling or keeping any scorable dice results in a BUST ending your turn
 - Combos only count on single rolls
 - Some combos can increase in value with additional rolls (+) during the same cup